skyzyx/terraform-registry.alfredworkflow/README.md

 `tf {query}` — Search for a module.

-Items preceded with the 👍🏼 emoji have been _verified_.
+Items preceded with the star emoji have been _verified_.

 ### Actions